awsdocs/amazon-ec2-user-guide/doc_source/hibernate-spot-instances.md

 ## Considerations<a name="hibernate-interrupted-spot-instances-considerations"></a>
 + Only Amazon EC2 can hibernate a Spot Instance\.
 You can't manually hibernate a Spot Instance\.
 + Only Amazon EC2 can resume a hibernated Spot Instance\.
 You can't manually resume a hibernated Spot Instance\.
-+ Amazon EC2 resumes the instance when capacity becomes available with a Spot price that is less than your specified maximum price\.
++ Amazon EC2 resumes the instance when capacity becomes available\.
 + When Amazon EC2 hibernates a Spot Instance, hibernation begins immediately\.
 You receive an interruption notice, but you do not have two minutes before the Spot Instance is interrupted\.
 + While the instance is in the process of hibernating, instance health checks might fail\.
 + When the hibernation process completes, the state of the instance is `stopped`\.